A-Ahmed100216/Agile/README.md

   3. Development Team – A self-organising and cross-functional team with no titles or sub-teams.
 The development team is responsible for accomplishing the tasks set out in the product backlog.

 ### Scrum Ceremonies
 Scrum ceremonies or events are a number of steps which can be taken in each sprint.
-These are [(Visual Paradigm)](https://www.visual-paradigm.com/scrum/what-are-scrum-ceremonies/) :
+These are :
 1. Sprint Planning Meeting – This meeting is to discuss the overall project objective and ask questions such as “What are we going to work on and how are we going to do it?”.
 This information is then broken down into smaller increments which can be complemented in a sprint.
 The team will identify what tasks they wish to complete in the forthcoming sprint.
 The workload is typically sufficient for two days of work.
 2. Daily Scrum – This is a daily meeting, typically time-boxed to 15 minutes.
 It is organised by the scrum master.
 Typical questions will include ‘What has been done on the previous day?’ and ‘What needs to be done today?’.
 The aim of this is to ensure transparency as to what each team member has done and synchronise teamwork.
 3. Sprint review- This is conducted at the end of each sprint and stakeholders are invited to collectively review the sprint which has just been completed.
 The aim is to gain feedback and evaluate whether the increment has been delivered to meet the definition of done.
 Thus, questions would pertain to ‘what has been completed during this sprint?’
 Feedback is then put back into the product backlog.